-Pothos can be kept in water forever!
+Pothos can grow in water forever!
 It might not grow as big as it would in soil, but it can still do great.
 Just be sure to keep the water topped off so that the plant does not dry off, and change the water if it looks foggy or dirty.

 Where do you cut satin pothos to propagate?